Dudemanguy/password-sanity/README.md

 ## Usage
 One the first usage, pws will prompt you to create the encrypted master file.
 The location is `~/.local/share/pws/master.asc`.

-You can add a new account profile to the master file like so:
+You can add a new account profile to the master file:
 `python pws --new-profile profile-name`

-It will prompt you to input the username and password.
+The above will prompt you to input the username and password.
+Instead of typing one manually, it is better to use the password generator:
+`python pws --new-profile profile-name --password-length 16`

 Removing profiles:
 `python pws --remove-profile profile-name`